namastex888/namastex888/README.md

-# Hi there, I'm Namastex 👋
+# Hi there, I'm Felipe Rosa 👋

-AI Engineer and founder passionate about building multi-agent systems that enhance human potential.
-Currently working on enterprise-grade AI solutions with intelligent routing and deployment capabilities.
+Gen AI Researcher, Architect and founder passionate about building AI systems that enhance human potential.

 I believe in creating AI that elevates humanity rather than replacing it.